kevinhughes27/kevinandsam.travel/README.md

 1. Install `Nodejs` and `yarn`
 2. Run `yarn install` to fetch the dependencies specified in `package.json`
-3. Run `yarn develop` to start the development server
+3. Run `yarn start` to start the development server
 4. Visit http://localhost:8000 after the server has finished booting